 - Mix until well incorporated.
 Gradually add water 1 tbsp at a time until pasty in consistency.
 Set aside.2 tbsp milk or water

-- Roll into an oval shape and flatten using a rolling pin (approx. 2 mm thick).
-Take1 to 1½ tablespoon of the filling and place it on the edge of the flatten dough with a smaller width.
+- Roll into a ball shape and flatten using a rolling pin (approx. 2 mm thick).
+Take1 to 1½ tablespoon of the filling and spread on top of the flatten dough.

-- From where the filling is sitting, roll the dough to make a log then lightly pinch the end part of dough to secure.
+- Roll the dough to make a log then lightly pinch the end part of dough to secure.
 Repeat the process until you finish the dough.

 - Dredge with breadcrumbs and shake off excess then arrange in a baking tray lined with parchment paper (end part sits at the bottom so it won't open up while baking.).
 Make sure that the dough is arranged two inches apart.
 Cover with a towel or cloth and let it rise for 20mins.1 cup fine bread crumbs for coating

 - Preheat oven at 180° C or 356° F 15 minutes before the dough rises.

 - Bake the Spanish bread for 18 to 20 minutes until the top turns golden.
 If you're using two racks, switch the trays after 12 minutes so all the rolls will brown evenly.
 NOTE: baking time may vary according to oven used.

 - Remove from oven and let cool for a few minutes on a tray or rack.
 Bon Appetit!